Skip to content

 If your business has clear:

-These documents can be parsed into semantic knowledge, used as RAG sources, or summarized into prompt guidance.
-This reduces the risk of agents making inconsistent, non-compliant, or misleading decisions.
+These documents can be parsed into semantic knowledge, used as RAG (retrieval-augmented generation) sources, or summarised into prompt guidance.
+This reduces the risk of agents making inconsistent or non-compliant decisions.

 Example: If the co-working space offers desk refunds only if cancelled 24 hours in advance, that clause should be embedded in the agent’s knowledge.
 The agent could respond with: